olastor/picosearch/README.md

 ## JSON Serialization

-Indexes can be exported to and imported from JSON-serializable objects.
+Indexes can be exported to and imported from JSON.
 This is useful, for example, for performing the more compute-heavy indexing offline when the search runtime is in the browser.
 It is very important that you **pass the same tokenizer and analyzer in the new instance** and don't change any other constructor options.
 Here's an example:

 ```typescript
 import { Picosearch } from '@picosearch/picosearch';